The RYA / MCA Yachtmaster Offshore Certificate of Competence is an assessment of your theoretical knowledge, seamanship and practical skills. It:

 - is a pre-requisite for the MCA's Officer of the Watch qualification, which enables you to work worldwide on vessels of up to 3000gt.

-Notes: RYA Yachtmaster Offshore MCA exams can be taken in either sail or motor yachts.
-The Yachtmaster Offshore MCA preparation is very much hands-on with little time to teach navigation or other theoretical subjects.
+Note: The Yachtmaster Offshore MCA preparation is very much hands-on course to polish existing skills with little time to teach new sailing skills, or learn navigation or other theoretical subjects.
 It is therefore recommended that you take the RYA Coastal Skipper / Yachtmaster Theory course prior to your practical course so you can put those skills into practice on the water.
+If you feel that you need help in these areas have a look at our Yachtmaster Pro module.

 You will be spending the complete week on board the yacht.